jeff-wise/Elea/README.md

 ### System

 Systems in Elea are similar in some ways to classes in Java.
-They represent some domain which stores and reacts to data.
+They represent some domain which stores and reacts to data, possible encapsulating some inner state and side effects.
 The systems are pre-defined entities, which are mostly static except for their particles.
 When the module/package system is more well-defined, it will be clear that systems are active processes.
 They may exist on a separate server, or function as servers or databases or processing engines.

 A system is like a cell that is part of a larger entity.
 It has an isolated interior, such that signals do not propogate outward.
 It also has a permeable